databrickslabs/overwatch/docs-compose/overwatch_docs/content/ChangeLog/_index.md

 ## 0.7.2.2.1 (Patch)

-These patch addresses some critical fixes.
+This patch addresses some critical fixes.
 If you ran versions 0721 or 0722, you need to run the upgrade script in order to repair the data.

 Upgrade script: **[HTML](/assets/ChangeLog/07221_upgrade.html) | [DBC](/assets/ChangeLog/07221_upgrade.dbc)**